Axis occupation of Greece: German occupation zone

 In October 1942, Merten implemented measures to extract any and all objects of value (jewelry, etc.) from the Jewish community.
 Merten, 28 years old at the time, was "above all an extortionist".
 He allowed exemptions from his forced labor programme for large amounts of money, paid in cash stuffed in sacks brought to his office by wheelbarrow.
 Salonica's Chief Rabbi, Zevi Koretz was a "naïve partner" of Merten; he acquiesced to all of Merten's demands, thinking that by doing so he was saving his people from extermination; however despite his good faith, he made it easier for the Germans to implement their plans.

 In December 1942, Jewish cemeteries were looted.
 The Germans demolished the old Jewish cemetery in Thessaloniki, which dated back to the 15th century Spanish expulsions of Sephardim so the ancient tombstones could be used as building material for sidewalks and walls.
 They were also used to build a public baths and a swimming pool in the city.
 The site of the old cemetery is today occupied by the campus of the Aristotle University of Thessaloniki.

 In 1943, Jews in the German zones were forced to wear the Star of David, and their residences were similarly marked, so they could be easily identified and further isolated from the rest of Greek society.
-Jewish families were kicked out of their homes and arrested while the Nazi-controlled press turned public opinion by spreading anti-Semitism against them.
+Jewish families were kicked out of their homes and arrested while the Nazi-controlled press turned public opinion by spreading antisemitism against them.
 As spring approached, Jews were shoved into ghettos, the largest of which was called Baron Hirsch, after a Jewish railroad builder in the Habsburg Empire.
 In this camp, by early March, 2500 Jews were squeezed into 593 small rooms.
 Signs written in Greek, German and Ladino warned Jews not to exit, and the non-Jewish population to not enter, on pain of death.
 Throughout the night, German officers forced the Jewish inmates to perform traditional dances for their "entertainment".
 At the end of their stay, the railroad to Salonica that had been built by the historical Baron Hirsch, originally intended to help Jews escape from Russian pogroms, was used to send Salonica's Jews north to Auschwitz.

 Despite warnings of impending deportations, most Jews were reluctant to leave their homes, although several hundred were able to flee the city.
 The Germans and Bulgarians began mass deportations in March 1943, sending the Jews of Thessaloniki and Thrace in packed boxcars to the distant Auschwitz and Treblinka death camps.
 By the summer of 1943, the Jews of the German and Bulgarian zones were gone and only those in the Italian zone remained.
 Jewish property in Thessaloniki was distributed to Greek 'caretakers' who were chosen by special committee, the "Service for the Disposal of Jewish Property" (YDIP).
 Instead of giving apartments and businesses to the many refugees, they were most often given to friends and relatives of committee members or collaborators.